Radical3-HeZhang/Awesome-Trustworthy-GNNs/README.md

 ## Papers

-Here are we only list some papers, more studies can be found  in our [Survey on Trustworthy GNNs](https://arxiv.org/abs/2205.07424).
+Here we only list some papers.
+For other studies, please visit our [Survey on Trustworthy GNNs](https://arxiv.org/abs/2205.07424).

 <a name="robustness" />